Born Lilian Marie Benjamin, everyone called her Lily.

 She was an actress who found her fame early.
 Her first film production was at 9, a brooding drama about a broken down, drug addicted single mother.
 The film won the writer a statue and her the dubious honor of being the youngest Academy Award nominee for Best Supporting Actress, a hint to the bigger things to come.
 The expectations were high and the demand grew as she did.
 She managed the push and rush of a shooting star career with surprising grace and sensibilities for someone so young still learning who she was and who she wanted to be.

 She took on voice and dance lessons to broaden her versatility.
-A move that, at 20, garnered her a leading role in an elegant Baz Luhrmann production that proved she had never left the top of the mountain, she had only stepped aside for a moment.
-Nominated for the Best Actress Oscar, she lost without complaint to a Hollywood legend and took home a Golden Globe in consolation.
+A move that, at 21, garnered her a leading role in an elegant Baz Luhrmann production that proved she had never left the top of the mountain, she had only stepped aside for a moment.
+Nominated for the Best Actress Oscar, she lost without complaint to a Hollywood legend and took home a Golden Globe, and a few other awards, in consolation.
 Her résumé at 25 included a long list of supporting and leading roles, independent and powerhouse director's films alike, and a shelf full of minor and major awards.
 And a growing reputation as "difficult".

 The pressure of perfection in the spotlight was daunting.
 It hadn't gone beyond anyone's notice that her red carpet demeanor had slowly changed after the loss of her mother.
 Her first manager and biggest fan, she had encouraged and protected her young daughter in a precarious balancing act.
 Negotiating deals, smartly handling her money, and insisting upon her proper education and as many "normal" childhood experiences as could be had, the woman was business savvy and a loving mother first.